Understanding eBay’s Product-Based Shopping Experience

 New category breakdowns aren’t the only way you and your customers are going to benefit from eBay’s Product-Based Shopping Experience.
 The system also allows users to more easily sort and filter items based on their condition and price, and to consider product reviews and seller feedback while preparing to make purchases.

-eBay will be gradually implementing and refining its Product-Based Shopping Experience features throughout 2018 and 2019.
+eBay will be gradually implementing and refining its Product-Based Shopping Experience features throughout time.
 This will give users the chance to grow accustomed to the new system while also allowing the company to take a look at what works well and what needs continued tinkering.
 Over time, eBay will require certain products to be associated with categories in their listings, and these requirements will grow as more categories are added to the Product-Based Shopping Experience.

 In the United States, the feature has already begun to make its mark in 2018 and has resulted in more organized listings and a more navigable homepage.
 The rollout is not yet complete, but sellers who offer items in the categories of Consumer Electronics, Home & Garden, and Sporting Goods are required to categorized their inventory in accordance with the Product-Based Shopping Experience feature.